bhstoller/AgeTransform-VAE/README.md

 ### 1. Input Image
 <p align="justify">

-- The input image is a face image (likely from the dataset) with dimensions 128×128 or 256×256 pixels.
+- The input image is a face image with dimensions 128×128.
-- This image is passed through a Convolutional Neural Network (CNN)-based Encoder.
+- In order to keep images in distribution, we preprocess them in the following way:
+	- A seperate ML algorithm detects the face and eyes
+	- The algorithm centers the eyes and masks the face
+	- We then delete the background using the mask
+	- The color distribution is then transformed to minimize divergence from the dataset average.

 </p>